Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 ## 3. Version control system

-How would you try to keep track of changes of your project over time?
+How would you try to keep track of changes in your project over time?

 Would you each time save your files as new ones, prefixed with something like `-latest`, `-final`, or the current date?
 Yeah, that would get messy fast.